Nair ceremonies and customs: Sambandham/Podamuri/Pudava Koda/Mundukoda

 The Sambandham ritual was less religious than the thaali and puberty rites, and means "alliance" or "relationship".
 It was a form of marriage alliance between men and women following marumakkathayam.
 The ritual was comparatively simple.
 It begins with the groom, of the same or higher subcaste/caste of the bride and whose horoscope has been checked and matched with hers.
 He gives a piece of cloth (Pudava) to the bride in front of a lit lamp (symbolizing Agni) and eight auspicious objects (Ashtamangalyam), witnessed by the bride's kin and the groom's friends/kin.
 Sambandham was not necessarily a permanent arrangement (unlike Vedic Vivaha of Brahmins and many other castes, where the concept of divorce did not exist), even though in many or most cases it was lifelong.
 However, his innate weakness, i.e. divorce being permitted, of sambandham that helped maintain the integrity of the matrilineal tharavadu.

+A contemporary account of a Sambandham ceremony held in Thiruvananthapuram in 1904, hosted by C.V.
+Raman Pillai, described the ritual proceedings in detail.
+The bridegroom sat cross-legged on layered cloths — a red cloth on the ground, a white cloth over it, and a coloured cloth on top — facing east.
+Before him were geometric patterns drawn in rice flour, two brass lamps with coconut oil and multiple wicks, and a para (measure) of clean paddy heaped in a cone with a sprig of coconut blossom, symbolising prosperity and plenty.
+A Brahmin was seated opposite the bridegroom to receive dakshina and handed the ceremonial cloth to the groom at the auspicious time, accompanied by traditional music.
+The bride then entered, made obeisance to the bridegroom with folded hands, received the cloth from him, bowed to the Brahmin and to the assembled company, and withdrew, while Nair women inside the house raised the kurava (ululation).
+The account noted that the use of a coloured cloth over white, and the presence of a particular inverted brass vessel, were privileges restricted to high-ranking Nair subcastes such as Thampis and Chempakassery Nairs; lower-ranking Nairs were permitted only a plain white cloth and no such vessel.
+The same account observed that the 1904 ceremony showed several departures from older custom, including the bridegroom wearing a Western-style white suit instead of the traditional two plain cloths, the giving of a ring alongside the cloth, and the invitation of European guests — practices described as recent innovations at the time.